excalidraw/svg-to-excalidraw/README.md

 navigator.clipboard.writeText(content);

-// the heart excalidraw json is not copied to your clipboard.
+// the heart excalidraw json is now copied to your clipboard.
 // Just Paste it into your Excalidraw session!
 ```